 Suicide

 The real distinction between AD and AD&D insurance is that extra “D” for “dismemberment.”
-You may be entitled to an AD&D benefit even if you don’t pass away, if you sustain a qualifying injury in an accident.
-Talk through policy details carefully with an AD&D insurance provider to understand which injuries qualify, when you would get a full or partial benefit and what the maximum benefit is (e.g., if you are involved in multiple accidents).
+You may be entitled to an AD&D benefit even if you survive an accident, if you sustain a qualifying injury.
+Read AD&D policy details closely to understand which injuries qualify, when you would get a full or partial benefit and what the maximum benefit is (e.g., if you are involved in multiple accidents).

 Insurers also don’t necessarily weight all injuries equally.
-Some companies will offer 50 percent of the payout if you lose sight in one eye, for example.
+Some companies may offer partial payouts, such as 50 percent of the benefit if you lose sight in one eye, for example.

 Next, read over any exclusions carefully because they can vary by insurance company.
 AD&D insurance won’t be much benefit if your favorite activities are on the exclusion list.
 If you’re a biker, an AD policy that covers motorcycle accidents could be a better fit than an AD&D policy that doesn’t.
 Some insurance providers may offer coverage for specific circumstances where someone has an accident while flying a plane, as another example, while many others don’t.
 If you’re interested in accident coverage because of your piloting hobby, your main focus may be finding any policy that covers this particular accident risk.